 Industry-recognized certifications help job seekers showcase their skills.
 Rather than simply listing the skill on a resume’ or job search portfolio, the certification provides independent, third-party verification from a nationally recognized professional organization.

-For students graduating from Ingram State Technical College, industry certification is a valuable tool they can use to overcome barriers to employment posed by prior incarceration.
+For students graduating from J. F. Ingram State Technical College, industry certification is a valuable tool they can use to overcome barriers to employment posed by prior incarceration.

 ISTC offers a variety of industry certifications and credentials to students enrolled in career technical training, including a series from Microsoft known as Microsoft Office Professional or MOS.